 - Cut eggplant into 1/2-in. thick slices; sprinkle both sides with 3 teaspoons salt.
 Place in a deep dish; cover and let stand for 30 minutes.
 Rinse with cold water; drain and dry on paper towels.

 - Cut eggplant into 1/2-in. cubes.
 Transfer to a large skillet; saute in oil until lightly browned.
 Add onions and zucchini; cook 3 minutes.
 Add garlic; cook 1 minute longer.
 Add the tomatoes, celery, parsley, basil, pepper and remaining salt; bring to boil.
 Reduce heat; cover and simmer for 10 minutes.
 Remove from the heat; stir in Romano cheese.

-- Pour into a greased 13-in. x 9-in. baking dish.
+- Pour into a greased 13x9-in. baking dish.
 Combine crumbs and butter; sprinkle on top.
 Bake, uncovered, at 375° for 15 minutes.
 Sprinkle with mozzarella cheese.
 Bake 5 minutes longer or until cheese is melted.
-Yield: 12 servings.